George Owen Johnson: Interwar years

+He attended the Preparatory Staff College course at the Royal Military College in October 1926, and then the RAF Staff College from August 1927 to December 1928.

 He was then appointed Commander Air Station Trenton (now known as CFB Trenton) for two years (1934–36).
 This coincided with the completion of No. 28 Unemployment Relief Project, with provision of an administration building, a seaplane hangar plus apron, a landplane hangar, a barrack block, ten married airmen's quarters, a married quarter for the station commanding officer, a senior warrant officers' quarter, roads, sidewalks, drainage, sewage, water supply and boost pump, and a surfaced parade ground.
 During his tenure, "It was also noted that eight relief personnel were employed to peel potatoes by hand and the base commander pointed out the waste, not only of labour but of the potatoes, involved in this method.
 He urged the provision of a mechanical peeler which he had earlier requisitioned without success.
 By obtaining the sympathetic ear of the Chief of General Staff, consideration was given to the early provision of a mechanical peeler.", demonstrating that issues of procurement are not new in the RCAF.
 His service record notes he completed the "Annual Musketry Course" in 1936.

 He attended Imperial Defence College (1936–37) (now known as Royal College of Defence Studies), and in March 1938 was appointed first Commanding Officer of RCAF Western Air Command, based in Vancouver at the Jericho Beach Seaplane base.

 Throughout this period he was involved in the expansion of civil and military aviation, the use of aircraft in the exploration and mapping of Canada, exploring their use in mining, forestry, forest fire fighting and the creation of national and international air mail service.

 He said of his interwar service it "was attempting to make bricks without straw", referring to the meager government appropriations and constant lack of equipment.